"Say, folks, it's great to be here."

 Art Goebel With Waco NX9580, 1932

-Although it is not identifiable by number, chances are high that the airplane in the photograph below, also taken at Randolph Field on May 9, 1932, is NX9580. the forward swoop of the fuselage paint scheme is a indicator.
+Although it is not identifiable by number, chances are high that the airplane in the photograph below, also taken at Randolph Field on May 9, 1932, is NX9580.
+The forward swoop of the fuselage paint scheme is an indicator.
 The photograph is from the University of North Texas Portal to Texas History (UNT) at the link.

 Art Goebel (L) and Unidentified Gentleman, May 9, 1932, Randolph Field (Source: UNT via Woodling)

 Born October 19, 1895, he died December 3, 1973.
 Art Goebel

 led a full aviation life (obit right).
 He has a good Web

 one of the nicer sketches with additional images and links.